lolrazh/Brain/README.md

 1. To be able to use your API Key, set up billing at [OpenAI's Billing Page](https://platform.openai.com/account/billing/overview).
 2. Then go the [OpenAI's API Keys Page](https://platform.openai.com/account/api-keys) to generate your API Key.
-3. Paste it in your Grasshopper script in a panel or save it somewhere safe since you will not be able to see it again.
+3. Paste the key in your Grasshopper script within a panel, or save it in a secure location as you won't be able to retrieve it again.

 For more information about API Costs, check out [OpenAI's Pricing](https://openai.com/pricing)